mozilla/Addon-Tests/README.md

 ### Running tests locally

 To run tests locally its a simple case of calling py.test from the Addon-Tests directory
-	You should specify the foloing argument for the selenium rc: --api=rc The base url should be a valid instance of AMO: --baseurl=https://addons-dev.allizom.org/
+<br />You should specify the foloing argument for the selenium rc: --api=rc
+<br />The base url should be a valid instance of AMO: --baseurl=https://addons-dev.allizom.org/

     py.test --api=rc --baseurl=http://example.com